jaywongX/quick-ask-ai/README.md

 ## Usage

 1. Select any text on a webpage
-2. Right-click and select "Quick Search AI" from the menu
+2. Right-click and select "Quick Ask AI" from the menu
 3. Choose your preferred AI assistant
 4. The extension will automatically open a new tab and send the selected text to the AI assistant